-The second situation, a “special agency,” arises when a unit of government requires an agent for SOP as part of its own registration process.
+A special agency arises when a unit of government requires an agent for service of process as part of its own registration process.
 An out-of-state company registering with a Department of Insurance, Department of Transportation, Attorney General’s office, or similar government agency will often be called on to appoint an agent for SOP located in the jurisdiction.
 This appointment is separate and distinct from the appointment of the registered agent with the Secretary of State.

 Here is a sampling of some of the agencies/industries that require a special agency appointment: